okkevaneck/prospr/docs/source/api.rst

 Properties
 ~~~~~~~~~~
-In Python, each property can be directly called in Python as an attribute.
-A
+When using the Python package, each property can be directly called as an
-method needs to be called when using the C++ core.
-Each property is described
-below and shows how to access it for both languages.
+attribute.
+If the C++ core is used, the property can be accessed using a method.
+Each property is described below with the Python and C++ syntax for accessing
+them.

     | **changes**
     |     The number of amino acids placed so far.